 VersionWhat BrokeMigration

 v0.5.0context field removed from chat APIUse conversation history instead of passing context tokens.
-See migration guide.
+See the official docs for the current API.

 v0.4.0Model storage format migrationAutomatic on first run.
 Back up ~/.ollama before updating if you have custom models.